🎉 INDIAN LAND HIGH SCHOOL

 Support FFA & grow something beautiful! 🌻

-about 1 hour ago, Indian Land High School
+21 days ago, Indian Land High School

 Promotional flyer for Indian Land High School FFA Plant Sale featuring a colorful peach and orange wavy background.
 The flyer lists available plants including hanging baskets of Boston ferns and mixed arrangements, 6-packs of vegetables like tomatoes and peppers, square pots with flowers and herbs such as geraniums and basil, and 6-inch pots with plants like petunias and mint.
 Prices range from $3-$20.
 Sale runs March 27-29 and April 3-4 from 9AM-4PM at Indian Land High Greenhouse, 6100 Charlotte Hwy, Lancaster, SC 29720.
 The FFA emblem featuring an eagle, plow, corn, and sun is displayed in the corner."